kajananchinniah/Gameboy-Emulator/README.md

 # Gameboy Emulator

+## Note on implementation:
+Originally, the plan was to write this in modern C++.
+That clearly did not pan out.
+The gameboy instruction set is quite large so I ended up implementing it a pretty messy way.
+In hindsight, with better plan, there are lots of chunks that I could have reused (e.g. some opcodes do basically the same thing but slightly differently).
+I did do some code reuse (which is why my raw opcode count is much less than 512), in hindsight, I should have reused a lot more things.

+Suggested CPU implementations:
+- Hashmap that maps opcode -> a struct consisting of instruction.
+This struct would contain a field the "type of access" (e.g. use a register as an address vs read from memory vs just use a register directly), as well as a generic implementation for the instruction itself.
+I'm in too deep to do this though.

 ## Note on Tests:
 Originally I had planned on unit testing every function I wrote via GTest.
 While this approach is fine, I realized that it was simpler to just rely on tools that were specifically created for testing gameboys (e.g. test ROMs).
 Due to this,